-Start node from the Node menu onto the flow editor area.
+Start Node from the action flow nodes sidebar on the left onto the editor area.

-Looks good!
-Now you have an action flow in place!
+Now you have an action flow in place.
 It consists of a

-Start node that gets triggered when the user utters a command.
+Start Node that gets triggered when the user utters a command.
+However, after the

-But after that, it doesn't do anything!
-To achieve the response from the voice intent, you need to add nodes to our action flow, which, when triggered, perform actions.
+To get a response based on the voice intent, you need to add more nodes to the action flow, which perform actions when triggered.

 You can make the

-Start node trigger another node by connecting it to a path.
+Start Node trigger another node by connecting the two nodes with an execution path.

-In this example, the action you intend to perform is to switch on a light.
-So, you have to add a node that enables you to send a command to a device.
+In the example below, the intended action is to switch on a light.
+So, you have to add a node that enables you to send a relevant command to the device.

-Command node can be used to send a command to a SmartThings device.
-To trigger the
+Command Node can be used to send a command to a SmartThings device.
+The

-For a node to trigger another node, you connect the output trigger port of the first node to the trigger port of the second.
-By doing so, you specify that when the first node has finished processing, it should trigger the second node.
+For a node to trigger another node, you connect the output trigger port of the first node to the input trigger port of the second one.
+By doing so, you specify that when the first node finishes processing, it should trigger the second node.

 Connect the output trigger port of the

-Start node to the trigger port of the
+Start Node to the input trigger port of the

-This path allows the control or execution to pass from one node to the other, thus forming an execution path.
+This path allows the control or execution of the flow to pass from one node to the other, thus forming an execution path.
 The execution path from the

 You have now connected the

-Command node, but haven't set the command to be executed when the
+Command Node, but haven't set the command to execute when the

 To do this, click on the

-Command node to select it.
-This expands a Node Configuration menu as shown below:
+Command Node to select it.
+This expands a Node Configuration window on the right as shown below:

-The editor also offers you a feature, "Try It", to test the action flow and see how it performs on a real device.
+The editor also has the "Try It" feature, to test the action flow on a real device.
 You can do this without uttering voice commands.
 Click TRY IT in the menu bar at the top right.

 The action flow you made in this guide is a pretty basic one.
 You can also make more complex ones by adding different types of nodes or using subgraphs.